 All animals survived to necropsy.
 No treatment-related clinical signs of toxicity were observed in daily cage side observations or weekly physical examinations, with the exception of one male that had piloerection, decreased food consumption and weight loss.
 The piloerection ceased after three weeks, and although the animal did not fully regain the initial body weight, by the end of the study the rat was gaining weight and appeared normal.
 Animals from the male and female ketone ester groups and both male control groups lost weight during the first 8-12 days of the study, but regained weight thereafter.
 The ketone ester-fed rats consumed significantly less food and gained significantly less weight than the animals fed control diets.
 These findings were attributed to the change and palatability of the diets.
-Additionally, reduced food consumption and weight gain are consuming ketogenic diets.^{34, 35}
+Additionally, reduced food consumption and weight gain are consistent with reports of reduced energy intake and reduced body weight in humans consuming ketogenic diets.^{33, 34}

-Various hematological parameters and clinical chemistry parameters were significantly different in the ketone-fed male and female rats compared to controls, and although historical data was not presented, the authors reported that all of the findings remained within normal historical control ranges (see Tables 9 and 10).
+Various hematological parameters and clinical chemistry parameters were significantly different in the ketone-fed male and female rats compared to controls, and although historical data was not presented, the authors reported that all of the findings remained within normal historical control ranges (see Tables 19 and 20).
 The only exception was serum LDH, which was significantly increased in ketone ester-fed males compared to animals fed either of the control diets.
 Levels were slightly above the upper limit of the historical range of the testing facility.
 However, these increases were small in magnitude and were not associated with toxicological changes in hemolytic or histological findings in the heart, liver, or kidneys.
 No significant differences were noted in urinalysis parameters (data not shown).